in

 Peeing in the shower is pretty common, but one doctor has urged people to stop doing it.

-Whether it’s the desire to save water or purely laziness, numerous individuals see the shower as the perfect opportunity for quick urination.
+Whether it’s the desire to save water or purely out of laziness, many people see the shower as the perfect opportunity for quick urination.

-While it may seem harmless, there are several reasons why you should consider refraining from this habit.
+While it may seem harmless, there are several reasons you should refrain from this habit.

 And now doctors are warning that it can actually have negative effects on your health.